-At the same time, the research, innovation and business process is changing with the transition towards open science, open innovation and open education, and rapid increase of funding in AI, as well as the computational capacity.
+At the same time, research, innovation and business processes are changing with the transition towards open science, open innovation and open education, with rapid increase of funding in AI, as well as the computational capacity.
 The focus is increasingly on developing, testing and rolling out a large number of solutions for the benefit of citizens and local jobs.

 This shows the way for new hot-spots of AI knowledge and co-creation globally.
 The challenge is to map the landscape across countries and understand what is out there in-the-wild.

-The aim of this project is to:
+The aim of the “Emerging economies Artificial Intelligence ecosystem” is to:

-- Create a bottom-up mapping via a community of AI ambassadors.
+- Create a bottom-up mapping via a community of AI ambassadors

-- Focus on the AI distribution in developing countries, specifically in low-middle income countries in 4 regions (Latin America/Caribbean, SSA, MENA, Asia).
+- Focus on the AI distribution in developing countries, specifically in low-middle income countries in 4 regions (Latin America/Caribbean, SSA, MENA, Asia)

-- Deliver an extensive list of AI players in developing countries and infographics.
+- Deliver an extensive list of AI players in developing countries and infographics

 - Create first global directory for AI hot spots, and matching SDGs.

-- Private sector – startups and accelerators.
+- Private sector with start-ups and accelerators

-- University labs and public sector.
+- University labs and public sector

 - NGOs, CSOs, think tanks, development projects.